freeCodeCamp/freeCodeCamp/curriculum/challenges/english/08-coding-interview-prep/rosetta-code/lzw-compression.md

 ## Description
 <section id='description'>
 The Lempel-Ziv-Welch (LZW) algorithm provides loss-less data compression.
-You can read a complete description of it in the  <a href="https://en.wikipedia.org/wiki/Lempel-Ziv-Welch" about="_blank">Wikipedia article</a>  on the subject.
+You can read a complete description of it in the  <a href="https://en.wikipedia.org/wiki/Lempel-Ziv-Welch" target="_blank">Wikipedia article</a>  on the subject.
 It was patented, but it entered the public domain in 2004.
 </section>

 ## Instructions